haggj/real-time-threat-detection/README.md

-# ru-sec-project
+# Security Project
 Reykjavik University Security course (Spring 2023).
 This repo contains the final project of the course.

-to run Application server:
-pip3 install flask
-sudo python3 application_server.py (sudo python3 -E application_server.py)
+It consists of the following components:

+## Honeypot
+Cowrie honeypot that monitors live attacks and produces logs.

+## Application server
+A simple flask server which stores information about all incoming connections.

+## RTTD
+A python script which parses the honeypot logs and configures the firewall of the operating system accordingly.